Qumulo/docs/_includes/content-reuse/admin-guides/watching-file-attribute-directory-changes/rest.md

 </ul>
 {{site.data.alerts.end}}

-<a id="sse-event-payload-structure"></a>
-## How SSE Event Payloads are Structured for Recursive Notification Requests
+## How SSE Event Payloads are Structured for Recursive Notification Requests {#sse-event-payload-structure}
 An SSE event payload is a JSON-encoded list of notification objects.
 The following is a format example of the SSE event payload.

 ```json